rvion/CushyStudio/docs/FAQ.md

 ### A: Yes, that's part of the reason why I have a CLA

-This CLA only concern your contribution to the main repository, (not your actions !).
+This CLA only concern your contribution to the main repository, (not your cards !).
 It allows me to relicense the patches you submit in the main repo so I can still sell those GPL licenses to companies looking to embed CushyStudio, and still use the whole CushyStudio engine in the backend to provide those extra cloud features and support the continued development of `CushyStudio`.

 I can obviously already do this with the code I wrote myself, but the CLA allows me to do it with those fixes you contribute for the community too.
 I feel this is really fair.